IDLS: Inverse Depth Line based Visual-Inertial SLAM: Problem Model and Inverse Depth Line Geometry

 \section{Problem Model and Inverse Depth Line Geometry}

 We consider an autonomous agent, such as a UAV, a UGV, or a robot is moving in an GNSS denied indoor environment.
 The agent is equipped with a monocular camera and an embedded IMU, which takes images in frequency $f_c$ and takes accelerator and gyroscope readings in frequency $f_i$ for estimating the agent's ego-motion and the surrounding environments simultaneously.

-Before introducing the structure, we define three necessary coordinate frames: world frame ${\pi _w}$, IMU body frame ${\pi _b}$, and camera frame ${\pi _c}$.
-The gravity direction is aligned with the $z$-axis of ${\pi _w}$.
+First, we establish the three coordinate frames for the world $\pi _w$, the IMU $\pi _b$, and the camera $\pi _c$.
+The $z$-axis of $\pi _w$ is parallel to the direction of gravity.

-For each incoming image captured by the camera, point and line features are detected and tracked.
-For the point features, we use Shi-Tomasi\cite{shi1994good} to detect, KLT\cite{baker2004lucas} to track, and RANSAC-based epipolar geometry constraint\cite{hartley2003multiple} to identify inliers.
-As to the line features, line segments in new frame are detected by the LSD detector\cite{von2008lsd} and described by LBD descriptor\cite{zhang2013efficient}.
-We match the line segments with LBD descriptors in two consecutive frames by KNN\cite{kaehler2016learning} to track them and use geometric constraints to remove outliers of line matches.
+For each incoming image that the camera has acquired, point and line features are detected and tracked.
+Point features are found using Shi-Tomasi\cite{shi1994good}, tracked using KLT\cite{baker2004lucas}, and inliers are found using RANSAC-based epipolar geometry constraint\cite{hartley2003multiple}.
+Regarding the line features, the LSD detector\cite{von2008lsd} and LBD descriptor\cite{zhang2013efficient} are used to identify the line segments in the new frame.
+We match the line segments with LBD descriptors in two consecutive frames by KNN\cite{kaehler2016learning} to track them and remove outliers of line matches by geometric constraints.
 We use $\{c_1, c_2, \cdots, \}$ to represent the camera poses at different time instances. $F^i_{c_1}$ and $L^i_{c_1}$ are used to represent the $i$th point feature and the $i$th line feature captured by a camera at $c_1$ respectively.
 The superscript will be omitted if we refer to a specific point or a line.
 The transformation from the world frame to the camera frame at $c_1$ is denoted by $\mathbf{T}_{wc_1}=\left( \right) $.
 For the IMU, we pre-integrate new IMU measurements \cite{forster2016manifold} between two consecutive frames to update the newest body states.
 We then introduce the different representation of the line features.